 The Skye Island is huge.
 There are so many things to do on Skye...

-Let's start with a short video of some of the amazing landscapes you could admire while visiting the isle of Skye: the black cuillin mountains, the lochs, the ridges...
+Below is a short video of some of the amazing landscapes you could admire while visiting the Isle of Skye: the black Cuillin mountains, the lochs, the ridges... - get a virtual tour!

 Do you understand why it made it to my list of Best Scotland Destinations?